giuliodondi/kOS-Shuttle_OPS1/README.md

 - In the middle is now a plot of altitude on the vertical vs. orbital velocity on the horizontal.
 The long central curve is the nominal trajectory, which droops during the late stages of ascent (this is normal and realistic).
     - The track to the left of the nominal trajectory is the trajectory for a retrograde launch out of Vandenberg.
     - The track on the right below nominal is the drooped trajectory in case of a TAL or ATO abort, ideally the Shuttle should never cross below this track
+- The ticks along the trajectory plot represent abort boundaries:
+    - TAL indicates the last TAL opportunity
+    - ATO indicates the earliest ATO opportunity, although ATO is currently only available after TAL
+    - RTLS indicates the last RTLS opportunity.
+The RTLS boundary is surface velocity, not orbital.
+For retrograde launches it's reached at a much lower orbital velocity, hence why it's a double tick.

 ### Meaning of Rated Power Level and the THR indicator